 PG&E's standard residential electric and natural gas rates are tiered (where the price of energy increases as more energy is used during a billing cycle), as required by law in California, to encourage energy conservation.
 Under tiered rates, the price gets higher as more energy is used.
 Therefore, customers who use less energy see lower bills as a result of the lower price in the lower tiers.
 Customers who use more energy are billed at the higher price in the higher usage tiers.

 In addition to standard tiered rates, PG&E offers discounted rates for eligible customers enrolled in our low-income assistance program, California Alternate Rates for Energy (CARE).
 We also offer the Family Electric Rate Assistance (FERA) program to families who are not eligible for CARE.

 Most of PG&E's residential electric rate plans are tiered and offer a monthly base amount of electric usage at the lowest price.
 This monthly base amount is called the Baseline Quantity and differs by geographic region and Climate Zone.
-For residential tiered rates, Tier 1 includes the baseline quantity and Tier 2 extends from 101% of baseline to 400% of baseline.
-Any usage over 400% of baseline is subject to the High Usage Surcharge for that billing period.
+For residential tiered rates, Tier 1 includes the baseline quantity and Tier 2 extends from 101% of baseline or greater.